MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-management-pack-delivery.md

 ## Prerequisites

-Before you start using Management Pack for SQL Server Analysis services, ensure that the environment you use meet these prerequisites:
+The environment that you use must meet the following prerequisites before you start using Management Pack for SQL Server Analysis Services:

 - Install **.NET Framework 4.5** or higher.